TinyTapeout/tt-micropython-firmware/README.md

 What the RP2040 and this SDK provides, in addition to a base micropython environment (from crucial to nice-to-have):

+  *  It provides an interface equivalent to the [Verilog project](https://github.com/TinyTapeout/tt10-verilog-template/blob/main/src/project.v) and compatible with [cocotb v2](https://www.cocotb.org/) DUTs

+  *  Has a [cocotb v2](https://www.cocotb.org/) system to allow desktop @cocotb.test() functions to be used pretty much as-is, on the RP2040 with hardware in the loop, interacting with actual designs (for example, see the [factory test testbench](src/examples/tt_um_factory_test/tt_um_factory_test.py)

+  *  Handles the demoboard pin multiplexing transparently (TT04 and TT05 demoboards)

-  *  It handles the ASIC project mux, and gives you a way to forget the json config and do `tt.shuttle.tt_um_myproject.enable()` to select between projects on the chip
+  *  Allows you to forget the json config and do `tt.shuttle.tt_um_myproject.enable()` to select between projects on the chip

   *  Interfaces with all the project I/O, clocking and reset, lets you control those completely programatically, or clock+reset only (say, if you're connecting a PMOD like the Simon), or to be in full don't-touch mode while still being able to switch between projects

-  *  Provides abstractions related to the ASIC, so you don't *have* to use individual pins but can think in terms of *ports* (in/out/bidir) and transparently deals with the demoboard-level MUX we had to put on there because we didn't have as many I/O as needed for all the things we wanted to do
+  *  Provides abstractions related to the ASIC, so you don't *have* to use individual pins but can think in terms of *ports* (inputs, outputs and bidirectionals)

   * Gives a system to allow for configuration using a simple config.ini: options for default project loaded on boot, clock speed (both RP2040 and project), settings for bidir pin directions on a per-project level, project load input pin state, etc